kubereboot/kured/CONTRIBUTING.md

 ```bash
 make lint
 ```

+### Quick Golang code testing

+Please run `make test` to run only the basic tests.
+It gives a good idea of the code behaviour.

-### Manual functional testing
+### Functional testing

-Before `kured` is released, we want to make sure it still works fine on the previous, current and next minor version of Kubernetes (with respect to the `client-go` & `kubectl` dependencies in use).
-For local testing e.g.
+For functional testing, the maintainer team is using `minikube` or `kind` (explained below), but also encourages you to test kured on your own cluster(s).

+#### Testing on your own cluster

-`minikube` or `kind` can be sufficient.
-This will allow you to catch issues that might not have been tested in our CI, like integration with other tools, or your specific use case.
+This will allow the community to catch issues that might not have been tested in our CI, like integration with other tools, or your specific use case.

-Deploy kured in your test scenario, make sure you pass the right `image`, update the e.g. `period` and `reboot-days` options, so you get immediate results, if you login to a node and run:
+To test kured on your own cluster, make sure you pass the right `image`, update the `period` and `reboot-days` (so you get immediate results), and update any other flags for your cases.
+Then login to a node and run:

 ```console
 sudo touch /var/run/reboot-required
 ```

+Then tell us about everything that went well or went wrong in slack.

-### Example of functional testing with `minikube`
+#### Testing with `minikube`

 A test-run with `minikube` could look like this: